The Walking Dead: Days Gone Bye (Comics) | Review

 Artwork and Writing

-Kirkman's writing is deceptively simple but brutal in its honesty.
+Kirkman's writing is deceptively simple but absolutely brutal in its honesty.
 There are no quick answers, no hero's journey checklist met.
-Rick scraps for basic survival— gun, boots and directions, while fear and doubt gnaw at him while every decision carries the weight of life or death.
+Rick desperately scraps for basic survival– gun, boots and directions, while persistent fear and doubt constantly gnaw at him as every single decision carries the enormous weight of life or death.

 We watch him adapt to life in this new world from officer to refugee and the way he eventually morphs into a leader of a small group of survivors feels earned.
 The quiet questions– "What am I living for?"– become louder than any zombie moan.